Home

 There is a second large Burns Supper Club in Johannesburg that aspires to reach the same stands set in Cape Town.

-Elsewhere around South Africa, there has recently been a new wave of far smaller events opening up at the end of January and into February each year as the large Scottish descendant community and those who wish they were, use this anniversary to stage their own platforms to wear the kilt, make lots of noise and consume copious amounts of haggis and whisky.
+Elsewhere around South Africa, there has recently been a new wave of far smaller events opening up at the end of January and into February each year as the large Scottish descendant community and those who wish they were, use this anniversary to stage their own platforms to wear the kilt, make lots of noise and consume copious amounts of haggis and whiskey.

 South Africa Irish Association